 is a Ph.D. student in Philosophy at Rice University in Houston, Texas.
 Before coming to Texas in 2010, he completed a Vordiplom (a Bachelor’s degree) in Physics and subsequently a Diplom (a Master’s degree) in Theoretical Physics at Heidelberg University in Germany.
 He was also a Visiting Student in Philosophy at the University of Oxford and at the University of Ulm in Germany during 2004-5.
 While in Heidelberg, he organised Germany’s first interdisciplinary lecture series on animal rights.
 He edited the papers from the series in a book entitled Tierrechte – Eine interdisziplinäre Herausforderung, published by Harald Fischer Verlag in 2007.
 The book contributed to a more thoughtful public and academic debate about animals in the German-speaking world.
 His other relevant publications include ‘Innocent Threats and the Moral Problem of Carnivorous Animals’, Journal of Applied Philosophy 29 (2012), pp. 146-159.
 Co-authored with Tibor R. Machan, the article addresses the issue of predation and what it may imply morally.
 His doctoral dissertation will defend a novel theory of animal rights.
 He has lectured and published in numerous countries, including Kenya, Morocco, Bangladesh, the Czech Republic, the Netherlands as well as in Germany and the USA on animal ethics and other topics in moral philosophy.
 His special interests are in Moral Philosophy (especially Animal Ethics and Global Justice), Epistemology, Political Philosophy, Logic, Mathematics and Physics.

-is a Bachelor of Arts degree candidate in the Department of Philosophy at Kenyon College in Gambier, Ohio.
-He has spent a year studying Philosophy and Animal Ethics at Mansfield College at Oxford University, and was also a Committee Member of the Oxford University Animal Ethics Society.
-He worked as a policy analyst intern at the International Fund for Animal Welfare (IFAW) where he focused on the source of lion meat sold in the United States as well as noise pollution in the ocean and its effect on whale communication and migration.
-He is currently writing a thesis on theism and animal suffering.
-He will be teaching Existentialism for the Johns Hopkins Center for Talented Youth during the Summer of 2012.
-He has reviewed Timothy Pachirat’s Every Twelve Seconds: Industrialized Slaughter and the Politics of Sight for the Journal of Animal Ethics, and is currently working on a paper on sentiency in fish and its moral implications.
+has a Bachelor of Arts degree in Philosophy from Kenyon College in Gambier, Ohio, where he was the recipient of the Virgil C. Aldrich prize awarded for dedication to, and excellence in, the study of philosophy.
+He spent a year studying Philosophy and Animal Ethics at Mansfield College, Oxford University, and was also a Committee Member of the Oxford University Animal Ethics Society.
+Max has worked as a policy analyst intern at the International Fund for Animal Welfare (IFAW) where he focused on the source of lion meat sold in the United States as well as noise pollution in the ocean and its effect on whale communication and migration.
+He has been an Existentialism teaching assistant for the Johns Hopkins Center for Talented Youth during the summers of 2012 and 2013.
+Max has reviewed Timothy Pachirat’s Every Twelve Seconds: Industrialized Slaughter and the Politics of Sight for the Journal of Animal Ethics, and is currently working on a paper on sentiency in fish and its moral implications.

 is a PhD Candidate at the University of Waterloo, in Ontario, Canada.
 Her dissertation is titled: ‘The Animal Self: Autonomy and Animal Ethics’.
 The goal of the thesis is to develop a new theory of animal ethics that focuses on the importance of autonomy and the ability to form a self-concept in animals, using current research in animal cognition, self-awareness, including an analysis of the concept of autonomy in moral theories.
 Her first degree was in Philosophy from the University of Guelph, and her master’s degree (also at Guelph) was in the area of environmental ethics and the concept of intrinsic value – an area in which she continues to research, with an emphasis on the relationships between humans, non-human animals, and nature.
 She has taught at the University of Waterloo, University of Guelph, and Wilfrid Laurier University in the areas of applied ethics, and to a community group that raises awareness on the links between human-animal violence.
 She has unpublished papers on ‘Animal Consciousness and the Mischievous Whale’, and ‘Korsgaard’s Fellow Creatures: Are Animals Ends-in-themselves?’